-North: The area north of the Project site is designated as High Density Residential (HDR) on the General Plan land use map and zoned MP (Mobile Home Park).
-Existing land uses to the north of the Project site is the SR-91 Freeway.
+North: The area north of the Project site is developed with the SR-91.
+Located beyond SR-91 to the north are properties designated as Medium Density Residential (MDR) on the General Plan land use map and zoned MP (Mobile Home Park).
+The existing land uses to the north of SR-91 consist of a mobile home park and single family residential land uses.

 South: The area south of the Project site is designated as School (S) on the General Plan land usemap, and zoned School (S).
-The site is developed with the Orange Grove High School.
+Existing land use adjacent to the south of the Project site consists of Orange Grove High School.

-East: The area east of the Project site is designated as High Density Residential (HDR) on the General Plan land use map and zoned MP.
-As previously discussed, this immediate area east of the project site will be developed for a multiple family residential development with 115 multiple family residential units.
+East: The area east of the Project site is designated as High Density Residential (HDR) on the General Plan land use map and zoned R-3 (Multiple Family Residential).
+The area is developed with a multiple family residential development.